matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 The server may optionally enforce a maximum age for unused media IDs to delete media IDs when the client doesn't start the upload in time, or when the upload was interrupted and not resumed in time.
-The server should include the maximum timestamp to start the upload in the `unused_expires_at` field in the response JSON.
-The recommended default expiration for starting the upload is 1 minute.
+The server should include the maximum timestamp to complete the upload in the `unused_expires_at` field in the response JSON.
+The recommended default expiration for completing the upload is 1 minute.

 The server should also rate limit requests to create media.
 When combined with the maximum age for created media IDs, it effectively prevents spam by creating